State of Washington Classified Job Specification

 Determines extent of patient's cooperation and amount of dental service that can be given;

-Extracts teeth, removes cavities from teeth; prepares teeth for fillings and inserts filling material such as amalgam, plastic, gold or acrylic;
+Extracts teeth, removes cavities from teeth; prepares teeth for fillings and inserts filling material such as amalgam and resin;

-Diagnoses and treats pathological conditions; prescribes medication for treatment of diseases of dental nature; renders peridental treatments; administers local or general anesthetic; takes and processes dental radiographs;
+Diagnoses and treats pathological conditions; prescribes medication for treatment of diseases of dental nature; administers local or general anesthetic; orients and labels dental radiographs;

-Constructs appliances such as dentures, partials, minor orthodontic appliances and bridgework, crowns, jackets and inlays;
+Designs and orders the fabrication of dental appliances such as bite splints, complete and partial dentures, partials, minor orthodontic appliances and crowns, jackets and bridges;

 Cleans and polishes teeth, fillings and dentures;